 Tri suits are made with a built-in chamois pad to protect you on the ride, but this will be somewhat smaller than on cycling shorts so that it does not inhibit you on the run.
 You can wear your tri suit under the wetsuit for the swim.

 Goggles will be a must for the swim, especially in open water.
 Higher spec goggles will not only protect your eyes from the water but will also prevent glare and UV damage from the sun.

 Often, race organisers will provide these, as your swim cap may have your number on it.
 It is often advised to still bring your own to wear underneath.
 Wearing a swim cap will stop your hair getting too wet during the swim which would then irritate you during the ride and run.
 It also keeps your hair out of your face while you are racing!
 The swim hat can be ditched as soon as the swim is over.

 Depending on your level of experience and your intentions for future races, your bike can vary a lot.
 If you are new to triathlon and just plan to compete casually at a few sprint distance events, you will be able to race with a normal road bike.
 However, if you plan on doing a lot of longer triathlons - and even Ironman events - you will want to invest in a higher spec bikes.
 TT bikes come with different handles that you can lean on to improve speed and aerodynamics, and some will have special wheels as well.
 Choose your bike wisely and keep it in line with your goals.

 You will not be allowed to race in any British Triathlon event without a bike helmet.
 Again, your level of investment depends on your level of commitment to the sport.
 Some helmets at the higher end of the range will be more aerodynamic and some proper racing helmets can set you back up to £500.

-Triathlon specific trainers have nifty little extra such as bike clips and quick fastening laces, but they’re not essential for a beginner.
+Triathlon-specific trainers have bike clips and quick fastening laces, but they’re not essential for a beginner.